Trek to Barpak and Laprak Village in Manaslu Camping Trek

 For this trip, there will be a Trek Leader and Sherpa Porters for carrying luggage (2 trekkers = 1 porter).
 This arrangement ensures that if anyone in the group is sick, the trip can still go ahead as planned.
 However, Swiss Nepal Family Trekking can run this trek for the group of any size.
 Generally, the maximum number of trekkers that the company has found optimum is 12.

 All accommodations for the Gorkha Cultural Camping Trek are on twin-sharing basis with inclusive costs and are chosen based on standard hygiene and standard of food, services, locations, etc. There will be two styles of accommodations during this trek.
-We will spend two nights at a Three-Star Hotel in Kathmandu.
+We will spend two nights at a Deluxe Hotel in Kathmandu.
 During the trek, we will spend seven nights in comfortable two men camping tent.
 To sleep in tent, 4 season sleeping bag and foam mattress will be provided.
 We maintain standard comfort in every matter based on the enforceable conditions such as weather calamities.
 All hotel and camping accommodation is on twin sharing basis.
-Solo travelers may share a room or tent with someone of the same sex, or if requested, you may indicate your preference and get single room/tent on request by paying additional fee.
+Solo travelers may share a room or tent, or if requested, you may indicate your preference and get single room/tent on request by paying additional fee.
 We will do our best to try and make the appropriate arrangements.

 During Gorkha Cultural Camping trek, we can enjoy freshly cooked, hygienic and delicious the typical Nepali meals on full board basis prepared by our experienced and trained cook during the trek with different ethnic cuisines as well as all types of international cuisine (Tibetan, Continental, Italian, Indian, etc.).
 We can even enjoy hot chocolates, a variety of breads, drinks and snacks.
 Lunch will be served on the way to our destination and usually along the trail.
 Note that at the camping trek, the food is good, although the menus will be limited.
 During your stay in Kathmandu, a farewell dinner along with breakfasts will be served.